Buried Memories

 Vulcan Burst:

 Infernal Eikon will drop down onto all four limbs and begin charging, while an area around it will begin glowing; this is the area that the attack will hit, which will give you time to get out of range of the attack.
-During the intervening time, it’s possible to use one or two Charged Magic attacks if you’re quick enough.
+During the intervening time, it’s possible to use one or two

 Scorched Earth:

-Infernal Eikon will launch a line of fire magic towards Clive.
-It’s possible to dodge this attack or counterattack it with Heatwave, but to hit Infernal Eikon with the counterattack damage, you will have to get closer to it.
+Heatwave, but to hit Infernal Eikon with the counterattack damage, you will have to get closer to it.
 Run up towards Infernal Eikon before the attack goes off if you plan to counterattack it.
 If you’re successful, this is a great way to heavily deplete Infernal Eikon’s “Will Gauge”.

 Flame Toss:

-IThis is Infernal Eikon’s most annoying attack.
+This is Infernal Eikon’s most annoying attack.
 While it’s at a range, its left hand will glow with flames, and it will launch a smattering of fire blobs in a line towards Clive.
 They are very difficult to dodge because successfully pressing the button when they hit may land you in one of the other blobs on the right or left.
 Instead, use

 Phoenix Shift to jump forward quickly, and you can dodge them much more easily.